CaptCorpMURICA/pythonExercises/pythonMorsels/add/solution.md

         raise ValueError("Given matrices are not the same size.") from e This one is somewhat clever and may not be the clearest answer.

-Python's built-in zip function stops at the shortest list when zipping.
+Python's built-in `zip` function stops at the shortest list when zipping.

-The zip_longest function in the itertools module uses a fill value to return missing items so the resulting list is as long as the longest gives list.
+The `zip_longest` function in the `itertools` module uses a fill value to return missing items so the resulting list is as long as the longest gives list.

-The default fill value for zip_longest is None, so looping over None would fail and adding None to a number would fail too.
-In both cases we'd get a TypeError which is why we're catching a TypeError to handle the case where matrices aren't the same size.
+The default fill value for `zip_longest` is `None`, so looping over `None` would fail and adding `None` to a number would fail too.
+In both cases we'd get a `TypeError` which is why we're catching a `TypeError` to handle the case where matrices aren't the same size.

-That raise X from Y syntax we're using is a Python 3 feature to make tracebacks more clear.
+That `raise X from Y` syntax we're using is a Python 3 feature to make tracebacks more clear.

 Let's take a look at one more answer:
 ```